nebulasio/nebdocs/docs/how-to-contribute.md

 other in order to share their ideas and thoughts on Nebulas.

-Nebulas utilizes several platforms to connect our global community.
+Nebulas uses several platforms to connect our global community.
 Please refer to the [“Community”](https://nebulas.io/community.html) page on official website for more information.

 Discord: Available for all community members.
 You can subscribe to Nebulas News, as well as participate in group discussions.
 Discord is many users' first choice.